Welcome to Tidewater Youth Services Commission

 (Formerly known as Tidewater Regional Group Home Commission)

 Youth and families facing enormous challenges in life need the help of an agency with experience, competence, integrity, and compassion to assist them on their journey.
-For thirty-five years, Tidewater Youth Services Commission has provided leadership and vision in delivering effective, evidence-based services.
+For over 40 years, the Tidewater Youth Services Commission has provided leadership and vision in delivering effective, evidence-based services.

 The Tidewater Youth Services Commission was formed in 1977 under a charter agreement signed by the city managers and county administrators of seven Hampton Roads localities (Chesapeake, Franklin, Portsmouth, Suffolk, and Virginia Beach and the counties of Isle of Wight and Southampton).
 It was created as a separate unit of local government to operate a system of group homes and programs providing services to juvenile clients for the participating jurisdictions.

 The Commission operates under the authority granted to it in Sections 16.1-315 through 16.1-322 of the Code of Virginia.
 The Code specifies the make-up of the Commission and the terms of office for the members of the Board of Directors.
 According to the Code, the cities of Virginia Beach, Chesapeake, Portsmouth and Suffolk are allotted two members on the Commission Board.
 The city of Franklin and the counties of Isle of Wight and Southampton are allotted one member each.
 The Commission’s Board of Directors supervises the Executive Director, approves the operating budgets for programs and the administrative office, sets policy for the operations of the programs and generally oversees the operation of all programs and services.
 As part of the regional cooperative agreement, the Commission functions as the fiscal agent for Virginia Juvenile Community Crime Control Act (VJCCCA) programs for our member cities and counties.
 We prepare the regional plan, complete all required client data and fiscal reports and operate the programs.